There are signs that the Government’s White Paper on

 House price inflation has loaded enormous costs on the poor and the young and has been a bonanza for the affluent and the old.
 This realisation has had increasing coverage in the media.
 The coverage has greater emphasis on intergenerational effects rather than the effects on rich and poor because even the affluent classes are worried about housing for their children, who don’t want their children to rely on their parents.

 In order to get some idea of the different effects of the housing market on the affluent and the poor, I downloaded, house price data from the Land Registry for the years 2000 and 2010.
 I then looked at the changes in house prices for the most affluent areas compared to the least affluent areas.
 (I used the P2 People and Places Demographic Classification for this exercise).

-Adjusting for inflation between 2000 and 2010, I found that property of the most affluent areas increased by just over eight times the average income in 2010.
-Property prices in the least affluent are rose by a factor of two.
+Adjusting for inflation between 2000 and 2010, I found that property in the most affluent areas increased in value by just over eight times the average income in 2010.
+Property prices in the least affluent areas rose by a factor of two.
 However, according to the 20110 census, only 20% of households in the least affluent areas own their homes.
 In the most affluent areas this rises to 90%.

-Summary: House price inflation has given most households in the most affluent areas large increases in their net wealth, at the same time most households in the least affluent areas will have paid increased rents.
+Summary: House price inflation has given most households in affluent areas large increases in their wealth, at the same time most households in least affluent areas will have paid increased rents.